dev-avocado/cool-resources/README.md

-# A List of cool resources and tools
+# Awesome resources and tools